 In the event of a water leak in the roadway or on the sidewalk, the DEP will often determine the source of the leak by performing a leak test.
 This is usually done by listening to the line with a listening device.
 In some cases the DEP may excavate to determine the source of the water leak.
 However, the DEP will not repair a leak on a water service line under any circumstances.
 Once examined, the DEP usually issues either a Three Day Notice, or a Ten Day Notice to the homeowner they believe is responsible.
 Neither DEP notice involves a fine or penalty if the condition is attended to within the specified time frame, both a simply notifications.
 Homeowners are often stunned to find out they are responsible for not only the charges to repair the broken pipe, but also the damage the water main leak did to the roadway.
 This is all the more reason to be pro-active, and investigate promptly.

 If you begin experiencing low volume or water pressure in your home, it may be a sign of a water main leak, or possibly a broken tap connection.
 In either situation, the homeowner is ultimately responsible for repairs in NYC, and most other jurisdictions.
 The tap is the connection of your pipe to the city main.
 It is the final step in the chain of plumbing lines that belongs to the homeowner.
 These type of symptoms are not self-correcting, you should take immediate action.

-If your home is showing signs of a water leak, contact Balkan Plumbing today.
+If your home is showing signs of a water leak, contact Balkan Sewer And Water Main today.
 Early detection is crucial in avoiding inconvenient and costly action from the city.
 Now you know during a water main leak who is responsible, and who to call for a free and no-obligation site visit.